sonorangirl/web-development-guide/log.md

 ### Ch 1 - What is Scope
 **What I've Learned**:
-* That javascript is a compiled language, just that it doesn't compile ahead of time, instead it compiles right before the code is executed.s
+* That javascript is a compiled language, just that it doesn't compile ahead of time, instead it compiles right before the code is executed
 * Left hand side lookup - LHS - finding the variable container itself
 * Right hand side loopup - RHS - finding the value of a variable and retreiving it